Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Related Work

 \section{Related Work}

-Integrating behavioral signals like eye-gaze and brain signals into NLP and computer vision tasks \cite{mishra2018cognitively,sharma2024emerging} has seen significant progress.
-Key datasets include ZuCo 2.0 \cite{hollenstein2019zuco}, which captures EEG and eye-gaze during natural language reading, and MOABB \cite{Jayaram_2018}, offering over 120,000 EEG samples from 400+ subjects from various BCI tasks such as motor imagery, visual evoked potentials, and cognitive load.
-Datasets such as \textit{CVPR2017} \cite{spampinato2017deep} and \textit{MindBigData} \cite{vivancos2022mindbigdata} provide substantial EEG data from responses to handwritten and open vocabulary object-based image stimuli.
-These datasets have facilitated research in classifying EEG data \cite{spampinato2017deep,palazzo2020decoding,khaleghi2023salient} and generating images from EEG signals using GANs \cite{goodfellow2020generative} and latent diffusion models \cite{rombach2022high,bai2023dreamdiffusion,lan2023seeing,tirupattur2018thoughtviz}.
-However, using EEG signals in language generation remains elusive.
-The closest work to ours is \textit{EEG2TEXT} \cite{liu2024eeg2text}, which uses EEG pretraining and a multi-view transformer to decode EEG signals into text.
-Unlike our approach, it does not leverage LLMs with prompt engineering for prompt-specific responses.
-We believe our method of fine-tuning LLMs with EEG input is the first of its kind.
+Integrating behavioral signals such as eye movement and brain signals into NLP and computer vision tasks \cite{mishra2018cognitively,sharma2024emerging} has seen significant progress.
+Key datasets include \textit{ZuCo 2.0} \cite{hollenstein2019zuco}, which captures EEG and eye-gaze during natural language reading, and \textit{MOABB} \cite{Jayaram_2018}, offering over 120,000 EEG samples from 400+ subjects from various BCI tasks such as motor imagery, visual evoked potentials, and cognitive load.
+Datasets such as \textit{MindBigData} \cite{vivancos2022mindbigdata} and \textit{CVPR2017} \cite{spampinato2017deep} provide substantial EEG data collected from participants' responses to handwritten and open vocabulary object-based image stimuli respectively.
+These datasets have facilitated research on the classification of EEG data \cite{spampinato2017deep,palazzo2020decoding,khaleghi2023salient} and the generation of images from EEG signals using GANs \cite{goodfellow2020generative} and latent diffusion models \cite{rombach2022high,bai2023dreamdiffusion,lan2023seeing,tirupattur2018thoughtviz}.

+Additionally, multimodal datasets like \textit{The Alice Dataset} \cite{bhattasali2020alice}, which includes EEG and fMRI recordings from participants listening to a story, provide two measurable modalities: audio stimulus and the corresponding text.
+Another recent multimodal dataset, \textit{EIT-1M} \cite{zheng2024eit}, contains one million EEG-Image-Text pairs, collected as participants viewed visual-textual stimuli.
+At the time of writing, a partial version of the \textit{EIT-1M} dataset was released, containing data for only one subject.

+Generating language from EEG signals remains an elusive challenge.
+The most closely related work is \textit{EEG2TEXT} \cite{liu2024eeg2text}, which utilizes EEG pretraining and a multi-view transformer to decode EEG signals into text.
+Another approach similar to ours, using multiple modalities, is presented in \cite{ikegawa2024text}, where intracranial EEG (iEEG) signals were recorded from patients watching videos, and each video frame was used to generate images and text using CLIP vision-language model \cite{radford2021learning}.
+Unlike our approach, this study involved implanting electrodes in patients.
+Furthermore, these works do not leverage large language models (LLMs) with prompt engineering for generating prompt-specific responses.
+We believe our method of fine-tuning LLMs using non-invasive EEG input is the first of its kind.

-\section{Dataset and the Need for Visual Stimuli}
+\section{Dataset and the need for Visual Stimuli}